ryanwinchester/subsplit-service/readme.md

 ### Setup

-You will need to also install [dflydev/git-subsplit](https://github.com/dflydev/git-subsplit) (I'll make this part of the package later)

 Copy the example environment file `cp .env.example .env` and change the appropriate properties.

 The `WEBHOOK_SECRET` is what you will also set the `secret` property to in the github webhook setup: